 As the rainy season approaches, preparation is the best way to avoid potential flooding if major storms occur.
 Learn more about City storm preparedness, where sand bags are available, who to contact for storm related issues, determine if a Livermore location is in a floodplain, power outage safety tips, and what you can do to be storm ready.
 The State Water Board cautions all water users to remain mindful of the drought during the rainy season.
-Visit our Drought web page for mandatory water conservation measures.

 City Storm Preparedness